lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 Make sure your BeagleConnect Freedom is connected to your linux system via USB.

 Finally, flash using below command.
-The LINK LED of BeagleConnect will start blinking after flashing is complete.
+The LNK LED of BeagleConnect will start blinking after flashing is complete.

 .. code:: shell-session